domaindrivendev/Swashbuckle.AspNetCore/CONTRIBUTING.md

 Contributing to Swashbuckle.AspNetCore
 =========

-Contributions to Swashbuckle.AspNetCore are welcomed in the form of construcutive, reproducible bug reports, feature requests that align to the project's goals, or better still a PR that's accompanied with passing tests.
+Contributions to Swashbuckle.AspNetCore are welcomed in the form of constructive, reproducible bug reports, feature requests that align to the project's goals, or better still a PR that's accompanied with passing tests.

 If you have general questions or feedback about using Swashbuckle.AspNetCore, PLEASE DON'T CREATE AN ISSUE AND POST TO STACKOVERFLOW INSTEAD.